 How will I know this coach is the right one for me?

 Most coaches offer a free consultation, a discovery session, or a complimentary coaching session.
 I encourage you to complete a complimentary coaching session with a coach before you hire him or her.
-In this initial session, your prospective business coach is trying to see why you need coaching.
+In this initial session, your prospective business coach is trying to see what you want to accomplish in a coaching relationship.
 A good business coach will ask you questions about your business and probe about your personality, emotional state and try to understand your business acumen.

 On your side of this conversation, you need to judge whether you trust the business coach’s ability to help you.
 You can ask questions about their business experience, their coaching approach, results they’ve helped others like you achieve, and the typical questions about cost and scheduling.